travelping/docker-nettools/README.md

 A simple, small, alpine-based Docker image with some handy networking tools
 installed:

+- bpfc
 - curl
+- drill
+- iperf3
 - iproute2
+- netsniff-ng
+- socat
 - tcpdump
-- iperf3
-- drill
-- socat
 - telnet
+- trafgen

 Please see the Dockerfile for a complete list of tools.